saasbook/hw-agile-iterations-1/docs/credentials-heroku-and-ci.md

    ```

 ### Codecov
-1. Head to [codecov.io](https://codecov.io) and Click `Student` then `Sign In with Github`.
+1. You'll need to claim your [GitHub Student Developer Pack](https://education.github.com/pack) before beginning.
-   Identify your Github Classroom project and add the repository to Codecov.
+1. Head to [codecov.io](https://codecov.io) and `Sign In with GitHub`.

-2. You may be required to add permissions to Codecov on Github.
-Visit the settings page on
+   Identify your GitHub Classroom project and add the repository to Codecov.

-   Github and select `Applications`.
-Look for Codecov and grant extra permission if so required.
+2. You may be required to add permissions to Codecov on GitHub.
+Visit your [GitHub settings page](https://github.com/settings) and select `Applications`.
+Look for Codecov and grant extra permission if needed.

 3. Visit your repo on Codecov via `codecov.io/gh/[myorg]/[myrepo]/settings`.
    Identify the `Repository Upload Token` and copy the `CODECOV_TOKEN="your-codecov-upload-token"`.

 4. Add this to your repo on Travis CI dashboard.
 In the project's Travis page, click `More Options` then `Settings`.
    Add the token to the `Environment Variables` section.
-5. Add and commit your changes locally then push to Github.
+5. Add and commit your changes locally then push to GitHub.
 Head to [travis-ci.com](https://travis-ci.com)
    to try `Trigger Build` and test the CI pipeline.

 6. Now replace the Travis and CodeCov badges in README.md.